-Removing bias will mean more people will apply!
+Removing bias also means more candidates will apply!
 There are even websites online that can help you to do this to achieve better diversity in the workplace.

 Give applicants the opportunity and ability to express an interest in your organisation

 Harvard research shows that if women don’t feel that they meet 100% of the criteria, they often won’t apply.
-This is in contrast to men who will apply for the role if they meet only 60% of the criteria.
+This contrasts with men, who will apply for the role if they meet only 60% of the criteria.

-If you provide female candidates with the ability to express their interest in working for you, rather than having to apply for a specific job, you’ll remove the fear of rejection.
+By providing female candidates the ability to express their interest in working for you rather than having to apply for a specific job, you will remove the fear of rejection.
 This way, you’ll be able to understand their skills and experience and hire them when a role is available.
 It’s a proactive, problem-solving way to improve workplace diversity from the beginning of the hiring process.